Demo

 Ability to establish and maintain cooperative and effective working relationships with co-workers, supervisors, other city staff, and the public, and to consistently and continually demonstrate tact, diplomacy, and respect to individuals, groups and organizations representing a wide diversity of ethnicities, cultures, opinions, and beliefs.
 Demonstrates an attitude of cooperation and coordination of division efforts and efficient use of resources.
 Ability to positively receive feedback and take direction is essential.

-Must possess ability to quickly adapt to changing priorities and demands; work safely and in compliance with federal, state and local regulations, laws, policies and standards; follow schedules; meet deadlines; and organize, prioritize and manage time.
+Must possess ability to quickly adapt to changing priorities and demands.
+Must be able to drive legally with efficiency, precision, speed and safety; work safely and in compliance with federal, state and local regulations, laws, policies and standards; to recognize traffic hazards and other potential safety concerns; and to make sound decisions and actions while performing duties and/or operating vehicles, follow schedules; meet deadlines; and organize, prioritize and manage time.
 Ability to perform strenuous labor including but not limited to, heavy lifting, bending and stooping.

 PHYSICAL DEMANDS

 Work is primarily performed outside in extreme heat, cold and other weather extremes.
-Continuous use of both hands in reaching/handling/grasping/fingering while performing duties including but not limited to operating a variety of vehicles, equipment, machinery and performing other tasks requiring fine motor skills.
+Continuous use of both hands in reaching/handling/grasping/keyboarding or other fine motor skills manipulation while driving and/or performing duties including but not limited to operating a variety of vehicles, equipment, and machinery.
 Frequent kneeling/bending/crouching/reaching/hammering/shoveling/digging.
 Occasional heavy work includes lifting and carrying up to 50 pounds.
 On rare occasions may be required to lift heavier weight with the assistance of others or mechanical devices up to 100 pounds.
 Occasionally ascends/descends stairs and inclines, and uneven terrain while maintaining balance.
-Continuous use of all senses including feeling/talking/hearing/seeing while performing duties and while communicating with co-workers, general public and completing all tasks as assigned.
+Continuous use of all senses including feeling/talking/hearing/seeing while driving, performing duties and while communicating with co-workers, general public and completing all tasks as assigned.
 Must be able to distinguish color and maintain long-term and short-term memory.
 May work alone, with others, or in noisy work areas.
 May be required to operate hand tools, heavy truck, equipment, or machinery.
 Will be required to wear safety protective gear when necessary.
 Exposure to adverse weather conditions including extreme heat/cold.
 May be exposed to insects, animals, pollen, dust, poison ivy, smoke, electrical hazards, noxious odors, fumes, or chemicals, solvents, oil, ink or vibrations, needles; drug paraphernalia; moving traffic; and other hazardous materials.
 Exposure to hot asphalt.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential job functions.

 UNUSUAL WORKING CONDITIONS

-May come in contact with upset, irate or disturbed individuals.
-Work will require occasional travel to a variety of locations.
+May come in contact with upset, irate or distraught individuals.
+Work will require occasional driving/traveling to a variety of locations.
 May be required to work nights, alternative work shifts and standby on weekdays and weekends.
+Requires routine driving/traveling from site to site to perform duties.

 The City of Yakima is an equal opportunity employer, and all qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.